-A further interview item relating to the second research question regarding perceptions of cultural differences, related to the level of cultural awareness of staff.
-There is a low level of cultural awareness among HQ staff.
-A culturally insensitive example is found in one MNE's internal promotional material which states: 'We want a culture of open dialogue and commitment!'
+A further interview item relating to the second research question regarding perceptions of cultural differences, investigates the level of cultural awareness of staff.
+Table 6 shows there is a low level of cultural awareness among HQ staff in all three cases (see row 1).
+A culturally insensitive example is found in one MNC's internal promotional material which states: "We want a culture of open dialogue and commitment!"
 (EO).
-Lack of international experience among the HQ staff is cited in all HQ interviews as the main reason for the lack of cultural awareness, as outlined in table 7.
+Lack of international experience among the HQ staff is cited in all HQ interviews as the main reason for the lack of cultural awareness, as outlined in table 6.